Denver Truck Accident Lawyers

 - Investigating and understanding the personnel and employment records of the at-fault truck driver.

 - Investigating and understanding the trucking company’s driver hiring, training and retaining policies.

 - Knowledge of various safety requirements for truckers such as repairs and inspections.

-- Knowledge of National Transportation Highway Safety Administration regulations.
+- Knowledge of National Traffic Highway Safety Administration (NHTSA) regulations.

 - Knowledge of Colorado Department of Motor Vehicles (DMV) regulations.

 Commercial truck accident cases often begin like other car accident cases - with an insurance claim.
 Federal law requires trucking companies to carry a certain amount of insurance coverage to compensate any truck accident victims for their losses.
 However, simply because you file a claim does not mean you will automatically receive payment for all of your losses.

 Commercial vehicle insurers know how to limit liability whenever possible to save money for both the insurance company and its large commercial clients.
 Insurance adjusters regularly challenge valid claims with tricky tactics including the following:

 - Adjusters will try to get a recorded statement from you, which they can then interpret in a manner that hurts your claim.